ministryofjustice/hmpps-integration-api/docs/guides/setting-up-a-new-consumer.md

 - a certificate signing request (CSR) e.g. `dev-mappps-client.csr`
 - a client certificate (public key) e.g. `dev-mappps-client.pem`

+The private key and public key can be shared with the consumer.

 ## Create an API key

-> ⚠️ Cloud Platform requires that you create a pull request per namespace/environment.

 Within the [Cloud Platform Environments GitHub repository](https://github.com/ministryofjustice/cloud-platform-environments/tree/main) and the namespace of the environment: